sinalpha/logfind/README.md

 Example usage:

 __./logfind hello__, It will print files including "hello".
-__./logfind hello my -o__, It will ptrit files includg "hello" and "my"
+__./logfind hello my -o__, It will print files including "hello" and "my"

 Example .logfind: